Back to blog

 Core Compliance was purpose-built for FMCSA DQ file management.
 Instead of wrestling with spreadsheets, shared drives, or paper files, you get a system designed around the specific requirements of 49 CFR Part 391.

-• All 15 document types are built into the system, covering every FMCSA requirement and common best practice, with the correct expiration timelines and renewal schedules
+• 14 document types are built into the system (plus an "Other" category for anything else), covering every FMCSA requirement and common best practice, with the correct expiration timelines and renewal schedules

 • Compliance dashboard shows your entire fleet's status at a glance, with per-driver breakdowns so you can identify gaps before an auditor does